Get to know the details on Mirena

 In a study of over 4,500 women around the world, including 500 women in the United States aged 21–29 years who take a daily birth control pill, 82% of US women reported* forgetting to take it at least once in the past 12 months.†

 Within 4 to 6 weeks of placement, you should return for a follow-up visit.
-If you don't feel the threads or feel more than just the threads, call your healthcare professional.
+If you don't feel the threads or feel more than just the threads, call your healthcare provider.
 Mirena may not be in the right position and may not prevent pregnancy.
-Avoid intercourse or use non-hormonal back-up birth control (such as condoms or spermicide) until your healthcare professional can check that Mirena is still in the right place.
+Avoid intercourse or use non-hormonal back-up birth control (such as condoms or spermicide) until your healthcare provider can check that Mirena is still in the right place.

 *When asked, "In the past 12 months, have you ever forgotten to take your pill?"